What is a chronological resume?

-A chronological resume is a resume format that lists your work history in order of when you held each position, with your most recent job listed at the top of the section (i.e. reverse-chronological order).
+A chronological resume is a resume format that lists your work history in reverse chronological order, starting with your most recent job listed at the top and each previous position in descending order.

-Here’s what a standard chronological resume looks like:
+Here’s what a chronological resume format looks like:

 Chronological resume template & example

 Ordering your sections properly is important when writing a chronological resume.

 To ensure you order your chronological resume correctly, here’s a template you can copy and paste into either Google Docs or Microsoft Word and fill in with your information:

 FIRST AND LAST NAME

 Email: email@example.com | Phone: 908 555 555 | Address: 118 Washington Ave., New York, NY 10280 | Linkedin: linkedin.com/in/yourproﬁle